cosekeprojects/alfresco-limited-actions-for-users/README.md

 * Document Details

-By default, the group the module looks for must have an ID of "GROUP_SIMPLE_USER".
+By default, the group the module looks for must have an ID of "GROUP_LIMITED_ACTIONS".
 The display name can be anything.
 When you create the group you do not specify "GROUP_"--Alfresco will prepend that for you.

 **This add-on does not changes the low-level permissions so that if someone figures out how to launch actions without the user interface, the repository tier let them do that**